State gives Aspen officials until Dec. 29 to answer dam questions

 On Thursday, the city's water attorney, Cynthia Covell of Alperstein and Covell, told Ryan the city would still prefer not to lay out its case in a "substantive" response at this stage of the proceedings.

-"Since the last status conference the city has been working to finalize the reports that it has needed to assist in the settlement process, including its supply-and- demand risk assessment study, and its evaluation of one or more alternative storage sites that are not located in federal wilderness areas or on Castle Creek or Maroon Creek," Covell said.
+"Since the last status conference the city has been working to finalize the reports that it has needed to assist in the settlement process, including its supply-and- demand risk assessment study and its evaluation of one or more alternative storage sites that are not located in federal wilderness areas or on Castle Creek or Maroon Creek," Covell said.

 Covell said the city has only this week received responses from all 10 of the opposing parties to a Sept.
-20 settlement proposal from the city, and that the city council was scheduled meet in executive session Monday to discuss the responses.
+20 settlement proposal from the city, and that the City Council was scheduled to meet in executive session Monday to discuss the responses.

 "So at this point, Aspen would like to devote its time and resources to seeing if we can reach a settlement by the end of the year, we hope in both cases," Covell said.